 Surgeons Try Prescribing Fewer Opioids To Lower Addiction Risk

-It may not be rocket science, but a group of surgeons at the University of Michigan have devised an approach to help curb the nation's opioid epidemic — starting at their own hospital.
+It may not be rocket science, but a group of surgeons at the University of Michigan has devised an approach to help curb the nation's opioid epidemic — starting at their own hospital.

 Opioid addiction has been deemed a "public health emergency" by the White House.
 It's estimated to have claimed 64,000 lives in 2016 alone.
 And research shows that post-surgical patients are at an increased risk of addiction because of the medicine they receive to help manage pain during recovery.